haskell/pvp/v1.1/pvp-specification.md

 optionally have any number of additional components, for example 2.1.0.4 (in this case, *A*=2, *B*=1, *C=0*).
 This policy defines the meaning of the first three components *A-C*, the other components can be used in any way the package maintainer sees fit.
+Components are non-negative integers, and MUST NOT contain leading zeroes.

 Version number ordering is already defined by Cabal as the lexicographic ordering of the components.
 For example, 2.0.1 \> 1.3.2, and 2.0.1.0 \> 2.0.1.